Almost 604,000 North Carolina households don't have enough to eat.

-North Carolina has the 8th highest rate of food insecurity in the nation.
+North Carolina is the 10th hungriest state in the nation.

 Low Food Security: Homes that often must make tough choices about the amount and quality of food they are able to provide their families.

 Very Low Food Security: Homes that often miss meals.

 According to the USDA, in the past year more than 90% of these families worried that food would run out; nearly 80% could not afford a balanced meal; and individuals in 96% of homes with very low food security skipped meals in order to make food last longer.

 Food insecurity refers to the USDA's measure of lack of access, at times, to enough food for an active, healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.
 Across North Carolina, children, families and seniors face food insecurity each day.

 Children are our most vulnerable citizens and in North Carolina, almost 1 in 5 children are at risk of hunger.

 In our 7 county area alone, over 121,000 children applied to receive free and reduced-price lunch.
 That's almost 53% of school-aged children in these public school systems.

 Almost 18% of all children in our seven-county service area face the threat of hunger.

 Good nutrition is critical in the first years of life, and childhood food insecurity can lead to developmental, health and behavioral problems, as well as make it more difficult to concentrate and do well in school.